public class IPv6Address extends IPAddress implements java.lang.Iterable<IPv6Address>

 or if smaller it is sign-extended to the required 16 byte length.

-When networkPrefixLength is non-null, depending on the prefix configuration (see AddressNetwork.getPrefixConfiguration()
+When networkPrefixLength is non-null, depending on the prefix configuration (see AddressNetwork.getPrefixConfiguration(),

 this object may represent either a single address with that network prefix length, or the prefix subnet block containing all addresses with the same network prefix.

-is used, and the byte array follows the rules according to IPv6Address(byte[])
+The byte representation from BigInteger.toByteArray() is used, and the byte array follows the rules according to IPv6Address(byte[]).

 Either it must be exactly 16 bytes, or if larger then any extra bytes must be significant leading zeros,